Approximately 20 signs were spray painted with swastikas.

-Mayor Turner lobbed accusations at Buzbee in January for accepting campaign contributions that would translate to favor when city contracts came up.
+Buzbee lobbed accusations at Mayor Turner in January for accepting campaign contributions that would translate to favor when city contracts came up.

 Then, Buzbee took out a full-page ad in the Houston Chronicle detailing his proposal that would amend the city charter to stop the practice.

 ABC13's Chauncy Glover did a candid interview with Buzbee, even sitting down with him to play guitar.